 The walk begins at the First United Methodist Church (33112 Grand River, in downtown Farmington), with registration at 1:00pm.
 Two routes are available: a 10 km (6.2 miles) walk or a 3 km (2 mile) walk.
 Walkers are asked to get sponsorships for their efforts.
 Proceeds will benefit local agencies including: Neighborhood House (an agency that connects economically disadvantaged with social agencies for assistance); The Salvation Army (provides food assistance, payment of shut-off utilities, after school programs); Baldwin Center (provides meals, counseling, shelter, day care and programs for residents of Pontiac); St. Alexander’s Food Cupboard (provides food for needy families in Oakland County); and Yad Ezra.

-We walked on Sunday, May 5, 2019 in downtown Farmington to help raise awareness about food security and fight hunger in our community and around the world.
-Couldn’t make it?
+The last walk we were able to do in person, pre-pandemic, was on Sunday, May 5, 2019.
+We walked in downtown Farmington to help raise awareness about food security and fight hunger in our community and around the world.
 You can still contribute to the CROP Hunger Walk here: https://www.crophungerwalk.org/farmingtonmi/YadEzra

 Download the brochure to learn how your contributions help:

 CROP programs around the world made possible by YOU!